MathieuParadis/helping-hand/README.md

 ## How to use it:
 ### In development:
+Run [backend](https://github.com/MathieuParadis/helping-hand-back) at following address: http://localhost:3000/

-Clone the repository on your machine, and run:
+Then, clone the repository on your machine, and run:
   ```
   npm install
   npm start
   ```

 Then, access the app in your browser at http://localhost:3001/